-During 2010, the Compensation Committee was comprised of Mses.
+During fiscal 2011, the Compensation Committee was comprised of Mses.
 Agather (Chairperson) and Ragusa and Mr. Steinberg.
-During 2010, no member of the Compensation Committee was or had been an officer or employee of the Company or any of its subsidiaries or had any relationship requiring disclosure pursuant to Item 404 of Regulation S-K. No executive officer of the Company served as a member of the compensation committee (or other board committee performing similar functions or, in the absence of any such committee.
-No executive officer of the Company served as a director of another entity, one of whose executive officers served on the Compensation Committee (or other board committee of the Company served as a director of another entity, one of whose executive officers served on the Compensation committee (or other board committee of the Company served as a member of the compensation committee of another entity, one of whose executive officers served on the Compensation committee (or other board committee) of the Company served as a member of the compensation committee (or other board committee) of the Company served as a member of the compensation committee (or other board committee) of the Company served as a member of the compensation committee (or other board committee performing equivalent functions or, in the absence of any such committee, the entire board of directors) of another entity, one of whose executive officers served as a director of an other entity, one of whose executive officers served as a director of an other entity, one of whose executive officers served as a director of an other entity, one of whose executive officers served as a director of the Company.
+During fiscal 2011, no member of the Compensation Committee was or had been an officer or employee of the Company or any of its subsidiaries or had any relationship requiring disclosure pursuant to Item 404 of Regulation S-K. No executive officer of the Company served as a member of the compensation committee (or other board committee performing similar functions or, in the absence of any such committee.
+No executive officer of the Company served as a director of another entity, one of whose executive officers served on the Compensation Committee.
+No executive officer of the Company served as a member of the Company served as a member of the compensation committee (or other board committee.
+No executive officer of the Company served as a member of the Company served as a member of the compensation committee (or other board committee.
+No executive officer of the Company served as a member of the company served as a member of the compensation committee (or other board committee.
+No executive officer of the Company served as a member of the compensation committee (or other board committee.
+No executive officer of the Company served as a member of the compensation committee (or other board committee performing equivalent functions or, in the absence of any such committee, the entire board of directors) of another entity, one of whose executive officers served as a director of the Company.

-FISCAL 2010, 2009 AND 2008 SUMMARY COMPENSATION TABLE
+FISCAL 2011, 2010 AND 2009 SUMMARY COMPENSATION TABLE

-The following table sets forth the compensation earned by or paid to our Named Executive Officers during fiscal years 2010, 2009 and 2008.
-The Named Executive Officers are our Chief Executive Officer, our Chief Financial Officer, our three other most highly compensated executive officers who were serving as executive officers at the end of fiscal year 2010 and one additional individual, Michael Barnes, who would have been one of our three most highly compensated individuals had he been serving as an executive officer as of January 1, 2011.
+The following table sets forth the compensation earned by or paid to our Named Executive Officers during fiscal years 2011, 2010 and 2009.
+The Named Executive Officers are our Chief Executive Officer, our Chief Financial Officer and our three other most highly compensated executive officers who were serving as executive officers at the end of fiscal year 2011.